Jak 3: Development and release

 Jak 3 was developed by Naughty Dog for the PlayStation 2.
+Bob Rafei was the game's art and animation director.
 Jak 3 was first revealed to be in the works by one of Super Plays writers on January 8, 2004.
 While browsing the Naughty Dog offices, he saw early work being done with desert environments.
 It was first announced by Sony Computer Entertainment on February 24, 2004.
 On April 19, 2004, information was revealed about the plot and gameplay.
 The voice-acting was jointly recorded in the Los Angeles-based Pop Sound and the New York City-based Howard Schwartz Recording.
 It was released in North America on November 9, 2004, and in Europe on November 26, 2004.

 Music

 Jak 3's soundtrack was composed by Josh Mancell and Larry Hopkins, with Mancell composing for the levels and Hopkins composing for the cutscenes.
 A three CD soundtrack, Jak 3 Official Soundtrack, was released as part of the Limited Run Games Jak 3 Collector's Edition for PlayStation 4 on April 26, 2019.
 Disc 1 and 2 contain the tracks composed by Josh Mancell and Disc 3 contains the tracks composed by Larry Hopkins.
-As of October 2025, this is the only official release of the game's soundtrack.
+As of August 2026, this is the only official release of the game's soundtrack.

 Reception

 Jak 3 received "generally positive reviews", according to review aggregator Metacritic.
 GameSpot gave it a score of 8.6/10, "Jak 3 is a game with exceptional production values and some of the nicest visuals on the PlayStation 2" and went on to praise the "Solid platforming action with even more weapons and abilities, tons of varied gameplay types, engrossing and well-told storyline, the trademark humor and plenty of unlockable secrets."
 Other praises have been given to the game for being reasonably easier in difficulty compared to its predecessor—which received common criticism for its insufficient number of checkpoints.

 IGN wrote: "If you're looking for art and technical achievement, Jak has it…Jak is it.
 Characters animate so smoothly it actually makes playing other games painful.
 Painful, I say!
 And it never stutters, never glitches, never hitches, and never, ever lets up" and gave it a score of 9.6/10.
 It received a runner-up position in GameSpots 2004 "Best Platformer" award category across all platforms, losing to Ratchet & Clank: Up Your Arsenal.
-During the 8th Annual Interactive Achievement Awards, Jak 3 received nominations for "Console Platform Action/Adventure Game of the Year" and "Outstanding Achievement in Animation" by the Academy of Interactive Arts & Sciences.
+During the 8th Annual Interactive Achievement Awards, Jak 3 received nominations for "Console Platform Action/Adventure Game of the Year" and "Outstanding Achievement in Animation" by the Academy of Interactive Arts & Sciences (AIAS).

 On August 4, 2005, the game was added to the Greatest Hits collection.